djpandit007/turbo-invention/Section8-StatePersistence.md

 The template definition for stateful set is similar to a deployment.
 Stateful sets require a headless service name to be specified.

+While defining a stateful set, we don't need to specify a `subdomain` or `hostname`.
+It'll automatically assign the right subdomain based on the headless service name.
+When creating a stateful set we must specify the service name explicitly using the service name option in the stateful set definition file.
+This is how it knows what subdomain should be assigned to the pods.

+## 118: Headless Services

+Headless service does not load balance requests but gives us a DNS entry to reach each pod.
+Headless service is created like a normal service but it does not have an IP of its own like a cluster IP for a normal service.
+Setting `clusterIP` to `None` is service definition creates a headless service.

+The pod definition needs to have `subdomain` and `hostname` defined in its template in order for the headless service to create a DNS record for the pod.

 ## Noteworthy Commands

 `kubectl get persistentvolume` will show all persistent volumes.